tahershaker/SUSE-Rancher-Prime-Guide/1-Install/Rancher/2-Install-Rancher-Air-Gapped/README.md

 - For hardware requirements when using RKE2 as a kubernetes distribution, please refer to this [link](https://ranchermanager.docs.rancher.com/getting-started/installation-and-upgrade/installation-requirements#rke2-kubernetes)
 - For hardware requirements when using K3S as a kubernetes distribution, please refer to this [link](https://ranchermanager.docs.rancher.com/getting-started/installation-and-upgrade/installation-requirements#k3s-kubernetes)
 - For hardware requirements when using Hosted Kubernetes (EKS, GKE, AKS) as a kubernetes distribution, please refer to this [link](https://ranchermanager.docs.rancher.com/getting-started/installation-and-upgrade/installation-requirements#hosted-kubernetes)

-Please note that `SUSE` have provided the starting point (AKA Minimum Hardware Requirements) listed in the above links are based on assumptions.
-These assumptions are:
-- Under 60,000 total Kubernetes resources, per type.
-- Up to 120 pods per node.
-- Up to 200 CRDs in the upstream (local) cluster.
-- Up to 100 CRDs in downstream clusters.
-- Up to 50 Fleet deployments.

 > Ensure Proper Disk Requirements Are In Place